There are so many electric guitars on the market.

 A subsidiary of ESP, LTD makes amazing guitars that are pretty famous in the world of metal music.
 The best part is that they manage to pull off great instruments even in the cheaper categories.

 If you’re looking for a great metal guitar just under the $500 mark, then the ESP LTD Eclipse EC-256 is by far the best option.
+It also made our list of the best electric guitar for the money.

 Looking at this instrument, it’s pretty clear that it’s inspired by the well-known Les Paul body shape.
 But it has a few of its own distinctions when it comes to the overall design.